SARCOIDOSIS AND MENTAL HEALTH

 If you experience mental health problems, your thinking, mood, and behaviour could be affected.
 Many factors contribute to mental health problems, including:

 The most common mental health problems include depression, anxiety, stress and bi-polar disorder.

 Mental health problems are common and living with them can be very tough.
-However lots of help is available, see below.
+However lots of help is available, see further down this page.
 People with mental health problems can get better and many recover completely.

 Why Does Mental Health Affect Patients with Chronic Conditions?

-Our physical and mental health are inextricably linked and people who live with a chronic physical condition such as sarcoidosis are also likely to experience mental health problems.
+Our physical and mental health are inseparably linked.
+People who live with a chronic physical condition such as sarcoidosis are also likely to experience mental health problems.
 Some reasons why chronic conditions may impact mental health include:

 It is important to remember that mental health problems are common and are normal reactions to stressful and difficult situations.

 Each mental health condition has its own signs and symptoms.
 In general, professional help might be considered if you experience: